jclibs/Email_Sentiment_Analysis/README.md

 Most Positive and Negative Employees:

-The top three positive and negative employees were determinded by calculating a sentiment score of -1 for negative, 0 for neutral, and +1 for positive for each email, and totalling each employees all time score.
+The top three positive and negative employees were determined by calculating a sentiment score of -1 for negative, 0 for neutral, and +1 for positive for each email, and totalling each employees all time score.
 #### Most Positive Employees (Highest All-time Sentiment Scores)
 | Email Address      | Sentiment Score      |
 |-------|-------|